rycolos/prop-e2e-pipeline-dbt/README.md

-# **prop-e2e-pipeline**
+# **prop-e2e-pipeline-dbt**

 ## Objective
+This is an expansion of my [prop-e2e-pipeline project](https://github.com/rycolos/prop-e2e-pipeline), with the addition of [dbt](https://getdbt.com/) for transformation.

 As an amateur radio operator, I am frequently experimenting with antennas and new communication modes.
 I would like to begin quantifying these experiments to analyze how different variables affect my signal propagation.
 This project serves a dual purpose of assisting in my continued learning about data and analytics engineering.

 ## High-level data flow
 <img src="https://i.imgur.com/RBmN2Y7.png" width="800">